 We believe that a much more diverse range of support should be available to everyone right at the beginning of their journey into homelessness - an interlocking ‘jigsaw’ of support where the benefits of the arts (building well-being, self-expression, social inclusion, positive public awareness and positive identity) are available alongside other services from day one.

-We argue that this will create a much deeper and more effective homelessness support structure.
+The arts will not solve homelessness but we argue that the inclusion of the arts in homelessness policy will create a much deeper and more effective homelessness support structure.

 Thank you to all those who so generously gave feedback for the Jigsaw model.

 Infographic designed by Data Design Studios